 We have all come to expect reliable cell coverage.
 Unfortunately, the device is often installed in a location in the vehicle which is just not ideal for cell communications.
 Bouncie has a small antenna and is normally installed near metal, wiring harnesses, steering columns, etc.

-When the vehicle is parked, an end-of-trip event is normally sent.
+When the vehicle is parked, the end-of-trip event is normally sent.
 If for any reason there is a cell connection issue, Bouncie will make a few attempts to report the data then stop trying in order to protect the vehicle battery.
 Once the vehicle is driven again, Bouncie will re-attempt to report data.